tatumio/tatum-php/docs/Api/BitcoinApi.md

 ## ~~`btcRpcDriver()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**POST** `/v3/bitcoin/node`~~
 >
 > This method is no longer supported.

+Connect to a Bitcoin node through an RPC driver

+This endpoint is deprecated.
+Do not use it.

+ Instead, use <a href="https://apidoc.tatum.io/tag/Node-RPC#operation/NodeJsonPostRpcDriver" target="_blank">this API</a>.**

+ **2 credits per API call**

+ Use this endpoint URL as an http-based JSON RPC driver to connect directly to the node provided by Tatum.
+To learn more about JSON RPC, visit the <a href="https://developer.bitcoin.org/reference/rpc/index.html" target="_blank">Bitcoin developers' guide</a>.

 [Back to top](#top)